Admissions and Amusement Tax

 Before you can register your business with Maryland you must have a Federal Employer Identification Number (FEIN).
 You may apply for a FEIN online through the IRS Web site at "Apply for an Employer Identification Number (EIN) online".

-Once you have received your Maryland Central Registration number, you may file your admissions and amusement tax returns electronically through our bServices web application.
-Registration on bServices is required for filing the A&A tax return.
-Businesses currently using bFile to file withholding tax, sales and use tax returns and Bill Pay will be familiar with the convenience of online filing and payment of A&A tax.
+Once you have received your Maryland Central Registration number, you may file your admissions and amusement tax returns electronically through the Maryland Tax Connect Portal.
+Registration is required for filing the A&A tax return.

 You can e-mail your admissions and amusement tax questions to us at taxhelp@marylandtaxes.gov.
 Please include your business name, address and your nine-digit federal employer identification number (FEIN) or eight-digit Maryland central registration number (CR) in your e-mail message.
 This will help us generate a quick response to your inquiry.